 Purchases made in emergency circumstances shall be considered exempt.
-Notification that the emergency exists is made to the Board of Selectmen Chair with a discussion to the nature of the emergency, the source of funding for the emergency and the most advantageous manner in which to make the purchase for services, supplies, materials and equipment.
-Emergency notification shall be for emergencies only and not used to circumvent this policy.
+Notification that the emergency exists is made to the Town Manager with details to the nature of the emergency, the source of funding for the emergency and the most advantageous manner in which to make the purchase of services, supplies, materials and equipment.
+Emergency notification will be for emergencies only and not used to circumvent this policy.
+The Town Manager will apprise the Board of emergency expenditures.